Goosebumps (Travis Scott song)

 "Goosebumps" (stylized in all lowercase) is a song by American rapper Travis Scott featuring fellow American rapper Kendrick Lamar.
 It was sent to rhythmic radio on December 13, 2016, by Grand Hustle Records and Epic Records as the third single from Scott's second studio album, Birds in the Trap Sing McKnight.

-Scott broke a Guinness World Record in 2017 for the most consecutive performances of a song during a show after he performed "Goosebumps" 15 times in a row.
-Spanish DJ and producer Hvme (pronounced "hume") released a reworked deep house version of the song in mid-2020, accruing millions of streams.
+Spanish DJ and producer Hvme released a reworked deep house version of the song in mid-2020, accruing millions of streams.
 However, it was only officially released with Scott's approval on January 15, 2021.
 The remix debuted at number 85 and later peaked at number 47 on the Billboard Hot 100.
 It also peaked at number one on the Billboard Hot Dance/Electronic Songs Chart.

-The soundtrack for the 2018 film The Hate U Give featured the song.

 Background

 During an interview with Billboard, Scott explained how he came into contact with Lamar for "Goosebumps":

+Music video

 The music video was released on April 3, 2017.
-It was directed by BRTHR, who also directed a similar music video for The Weeknd's "Party Monster".
+It was directed by Brthr.
+Billboard compared it to a "phantasmagorical video-game cut scene", and The Fader called it "a hallucinogenic trip that shows a glimpse of what a zombie movie set in Houston, Texas might look like."
+The video begins with Scott as a flaming skeleton.
+After that, it features colorful CGI visuals and strange animations.
+Scott falls through the sky in a thunderstorm and a snake crawls out of his eye socket.
+At the end of the video, Scott turns into a half man, half bird creature, as pictured on the cover of Birds in the Trap Sing McKnight.

 Chart performance

 "Goosebumps" debuted at number 92 on the US Billboard Hot 100 for the week of September 24, 2016.
 The song then re-entered the chart several times and peaked at number 32, becoming his third top 40 hit.
 In January 2017, the song was certified Gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 equivalent-units in the United States.
-On March 28, 2017, Scott announced that the song had been certified Platinum.
+The song was certified Platinum in March 2017.
+The song was certified 17-time platinum in October 2025, beating Drake's "God's Plan" as the highest-certified rap song.

 Live performances

 On January 21, 2017, Scott performed "Goosebumps" on Jimmy Kimmel Live.
+Scott broke a Guinness World Record in 2017 for the most consecutive performances of a song during a show after he performed "Goosebumps" 15 times in a row.
+Coldplay covered the song in a November 2024 show on their Music of The Spheres Tour.